dadrasarmin/rnaseq_quantification_kallisto_pipeline/demo/Demo.md

 ```
 wget https://mesotaenium.uni-goettingen.de/assets/Me1_v2.release.gff3.cdna.fasta
 ```
-I also have to download the scripts and files of this repository to my machine.
+I also have to download the scripts and files of this repository on my machine.
 There are many ways to do that, but I like to use git as follows:
 ```
 git clone https://github.com/dadrasarmin/rnaseq_quantification_kallisto_pipeline.git
 ```